digitaltrails/vdu_controls/README.md

 Dependencies
 ------------

-All the following runtime dependencies are likely to be available pre-packaged on any modern Linux distribution (``vdu_controls`` was originally developed on OpenSUSE Tumbleweed).
+All the following runtime dependencies are likely to be pre-packaged on any modern Linux distribution (``vdu_controls`` was originally developed on OpenSUSE Tumbleweed).

 * ddcutil: the command line utility that interfaces to VDU's via DDC over i2c-dev or USB.